NiagaraInfoSec/penetration_testing/data/securityquestions.md

 - from: https://openlibrary.org/developers/dumps

 Dates:
+- Included
-- Can be generated via utilities/generatedates.py
+- Can also be generated via utilities/generatedates.py for alternative configurations (dd/mm/yy, mm:dd:yyyy, etc)

 Zip Codes:
+- Included
-- Can be generated via utilities/generatezipcodes.py
+- Can also be generated via utilities/generatezipcodes.py for alternative configurations

 Phone Numbers:
+- Too large to upload to github
 - Can be generated via utilities/generatephonenumbers.py